A Green Future? An Exploration Of Theresa May’s Energy Policy

 Thus any attempt to take appropriate actions to reduce the impact of climate change, and safeguard the future of humanity, must focus on changing the way we produce our energy, and weaning our society off of dangerous fossil fuels.
 Government has a huge role to play in this, taking meaningful steps to fund renewable energy research, to encourage microgeneration of renewable energy, and to invest in the construction of solar farms, wind turbines, and other sources of clean energy.

-With green energy becoming more advanced, the industry is beginning to boom, and is beginning to see serious investment.
+With becoming more advanced, the industry is beginning to boom, and is beginning to see serious investment.
 Offshore wind, for instance, is blossoming as a result of huge technological enhancements.
 Clean energy is developing at an incredible pace, to attempt to meet the mounting scale of the impending climate disaster.
 This sort of clean energy infrastructure will be vital in a greener future, and whilst scientists and companies are doing their bit to ensure the technology is able to tackle the challenge, and to ensure that changing energy habits is the focus, Governments have been slower to act.

 For a very long time, there has been a careful calculation between the environmental need for cleaner energy, and the economic needs of consumers and companies for cheap energy, from whatever source.
 That calculation has often led to the conclusion that we cannot afford, and nor do we desperately need, any sort of urgent transition.
 That school of thought is beginning to fall away.
 Now, Government is realising the scale of the struggle.
 But the UK Government has been particularly slow to act, previously slashing, and refusing to reinstate, subsidies for green energy initiatives.